rptcloud/terraform_advanced/lab14-consume-registry.md

 ![Module Design Configuration](img/module-design-configuration.png "Module Design Configuration")

 In either case, you'll see a screen with a list of modules.
-Click the "Add Module" button on the `animal` module.
+Click the "Add Module" button on the `server` module.

 ## Task 3: Configure variables